udioz/mc-task/README.md

 # Cryptocurrency Quotes

-The project is comprised of 3 parts:
+The project is divided into three parts:
 ### 1. Collector
-The collector periodically (every minute) samples an API to get the most recent Cryptocurrency quotes and then save these quotes in a database.
+Collector periodically (every minute) samples an API to get the most recent Cryptocurrency quotes and then save these quotes in a database.

 ### 2. Ranker
 Runs as a result of new quote samples and recalculates quote ranks relative to other markets in the same exchange